MikaSukie/HDR/HDR-short.md

 ---

 ## 10 Core Digital Rights
-1. **Evidence Transparency** — Policies that restrict rights must be based on clear, verifiable, bias-checked evidence and be appealable.
+1. **Evidence Transparency**, Policies that restrict rights must be based on clear, verifiable, bias-checked evidence and be appealable.
-2. **True Ownership** — Paid or created digital goods are owned; vendors may not arbitrarily revoke access or “brick” property.
+2. **True Ownership**, Paid or created digital goods are owned; vendors may not arbitrarily revoke access or “brick” property.
-3. **Fair Contracts** — Terms must be clear, shown before purchase, and not changed mid-term without explicit consent.
+3. **Fair Contracts**, Terms must be clear, shown before purchase, and not changed mid-term without explicit consent.
-4. **Meaningful Opt-In Consent** — Data collection, profiling, retention, and use for AI training require explicit opt-in and reversible consent.
+4. **Meaningful Opt-In Consent**, Data collection, profiling, retention, and use for AI training require explicit opt-in and reversible consent.
-5. **Freedom from Arbitrary Censorship** — Moderation rules must be transparent, specific, and appealable; automated systems require human review for consequential decisions.
+5. **Freedom from Arbitrary Censorship**, Moderation rules must be transparent, specific, and appealable; automated systems require human review for consequential decisions.
-6. **Control Your Digital Presence** — Users can access, edit, port, and delete data and accounts without dark patterns.
+6. **Control Your Digital Presence**, Users can access, edit, port, and delete data and accounts without dark patterns.
-7. **Opt-In for Sensitive Practices** — Biometrics, deep profiling, location, sensor access, and model-training uses require opt-in.
+7. **Opt-In for Sensitive Practices**, Biometrics, deep profiling, location, sensor access, and model-training uses require opt-in.
-8. **Protection from Deceptive Practices** — No forced consent, hidden subscriptions, or punitive access-withholding to extract data.
+8. **Protection from Deceptive Practices**, No forced consent, hidden subscriptions, or punitive access-withholding to extract data.
-9. **Special Protections for Vulnerable People** — Stronger privacy by default for activists, journalists, marginalized creators, minors in precarious situations, and at-risk users.
+9. **Special Protections for Vulnerable People**, Stronger privacy by default for activists, journalists, marginalized creators, minors in precarious situations, and at-risk users.
-10. **Digital Fairness** — Digital rights must match or exceed physical-world protections; avoid secret profiling and irreversible identity linking.
+10. **Digital Fairness**, Digital rights must match or exceed physical-world protections; avoid secret profiling and irreversible identity linking.

 ---